Skip to content

 Milestones define block rewards for delegates and are triggered at specific block heights.

-You can use REST API to:
+You can use the REST API to: